TakeprofitTechnology/ReleaseNotes/TPT Bridge MT4.md

 # MT4 Takeprofit Bridge

+## Version 26.07.16.25 (16 July, 2026)
+* Fixed an issue where the MT4 Position Lifetime filter could incorrectly reject opening orders when the configured range started at 0 seconds.
+The MT4 bridge now skips the Position Lifetime filter for opening orders, matching the existing MT5 behavior.

 ## Version 26.07.07.18  (7 July, 2026)
 ### Changes
 * Improved quote processing performance by removing the synchronous bottleneck in the FIX-to-MT quote pipeline.
 Quote latency under peak load was reduced from seconds to sub-millisecond levels